lukejbrennan/lukejbrennan.github.io/README.md

+# How to make updates to site:
+- which branch do you have to push to??

 # How to use this site
 - preetty sure we have a branch for pages only
 - then you can make feature branches in order to update the source...